 Without a valid sponsor licence, the organisation will not be able to assign any new Certificates of Sponsorship to migrant workers and the organisation will be removed from the Home Office’s Register of Licensed Sponsors.

-The employers existing sponsored workers (eg under Tier 2, Skilled worker, ICT and T5 visa) will no longer be lawfully employed by the organisation.
+The employers existing sponsored workers (eg under Skilled worker or Global Business Mobility routes) will no longer be lawfully employed by the organisation.
 As a result, the sponsored employees can expect their leave to be curtailed.

 This means the employees will have 60 days (or up to their visa expiry date if earlier) to leave the organisation and either apply for a new visa to remain in the UK, for example, by finding a new sponsor, or leave the UK.